Top Five Super Bowl Commercials

 “So, does this make every Super Bowl Commercial a tide ad?”

 They “Tide” in the factor of consumer audience being able to relate to watching commercials not knowing what the commercial is actually for.
-They mocked other commercials from the start “just your typical super bowl car ad”, or “hilarious beer ad”, or “whatever ad this is”.
+Mocked other commercials from the start “just your typical super bowl car ad”, or “hilarious beer ad”, or “whatever ad this is”.
 They found an extremely creative way to say all commercials are Tide ads; “If you see clean clothes, it’s a Tide ad.”

 This one hit the Top Five Super Bowl Commercials.
 The commercial was appealing to emotions, bringing everyone together.
 What better way to start the commercial evoking that feeling than to start with Dr. Martin Luther King Jr. narrating?
 From barbering, to fire men, while playing inspirational Dr. Martin Luther King Jr. in the background, they did everything possibly to make the audience relate to their commercial.
 For all we know in the beginning and throughout the commercial, it could have been a government commercial, or any other car commercial of that matter.
 It was Dodge making the move to pluck your heart strings.